borntofrappe/game-development/01 Pong/README.md

 The project is organized as follows:

-- in each folder **Pong \*** you find the game developed one feature at a time.
-In the `README.md` file(s), I annotate how the code changes, and the lessons I learn catching up with the video.
-Pay attention: the folders do not include the resources from the **res** folder, so running the scripts without first adding the necessary files won't work
+- in each folder _Pong \*_ you find the game developed one feature at a time.
+In each _README.md_ file(s), I annotate how the code changes, and the lessons I learnt catching up with the video.
+Pay attention: the folders do not include the resources from the _res_ folder, so running the scripts without first adding the necessary files won't work

-- in **Pong – Final** you find the final version of the game
+- in _Pong – Final_ you find the final version of the game

-- in **Pong – Assignment** you find the game with the changes required by the assignment
+- in _Pong – Assignment_ you find the game with the changes required by the assignment

 ## Resources